AngeliaAssis/AngeliaAssis/README.md

 # Angelia Assis
 Welcome, I'm Angélia!
-Starting a new career at programming, focused on AI and Machine Learning technologies.
+Starting a new career at programming, focused on Data, AI and Machine Learning technologies.

 ## 🚀 What moves me?
 Ethics in artificial intelligence.
 Inspired by reflections on ethics and good technology: